net-node/corsi_creati/python/DSA/1. Data Structures - Fundamentals/2. Single Linked Lists/README.md

 ll.delete_at_head()   # 2 → None
 ```
     Advantage: No shifting!
 Just pointer updates → Much faster if done repeatedly.

+## Python
+While Python’s built-in list covers most needs, singly linked lists are useful when:
+1. You need frequent insertions/deletions at the head.
+2. You want memory-efficient dynamic growth (no reallocation).
+3. You’re implementing stacks, queues, or functional structures.
+4. You’re solving linked-list-specific algorithms (e.g., cycle detection).

+# 1. You need frequent insertions/deletions at the head.
+Che significa "Inserire/eliminare nella/dalla Head" frequentemente?
+Significa aggiungere/rimuovere in testa alla lista in modo frequente.

+Perchè è importante?
+    In a Python list (dynamic array), inserting/deleting at the head is slow (O(n)) because all other elements must be shifted.

+    In a singly linked list, inserting/deleting at the head is fast (O(1)) because you just update a pointer.

 ## Applicazioni nella vita reale
 ### Real-Time Transaction Logs (Order Matters, Fast Writes)